Mount Elgin Residential School Timeline

 A piggery is built for 72 pigs.

 There is a measles epidemic of 46 cases, one fatal.
-One boy and three girls are discharged with TB, and one girls with syphilis.
+One boy and three girls are discharged with tuberculosis, and one girl with syphilis.
 There are also two light cases of pneumonia and one of diphtheria.

 The boys’ playhouse is destroyed by fire.

-A boy sets fire to the barn because “he did not want to stay at the institute.”
+A child sets fire to the barn because “he did not want to stay at the institute.”

-The half-day system is implemented for senior students.
+The half-day system is implemented for old children.

 Hot water is installed.